 We will assess all studies in a category of interventions for relevance to a contemporary English setting (decided through expert consultation), and also for study quality.
 Those studies considered to be sufficiently relevant will be included in the synthesis used for our modelling.
-If there are multiple studies for an intervention category we will assess statistical heterogeneity using the Cochran Chi2 test (Q-test) and the l2 statistic.
+If there are multiple studies for an intervention category we will assess statistical heterogeneity using the Cochran Chi test (Q-test) and the l statistic.
 If there is evidence of heterogeneity, we will report results from the random effects model, otherwise reporting results from the fixed effect model.
 Meta-regression and/or sensitivity analyses will be used to assess factors that affect outcomes of the interventions, such as use of point of care tests to improve linkage to care for nurse-led interventions in drug treatment centres.
 From considering existing studies already identified in the UK (see Review of Evidence section), it is likely that there will be multiple studies for some interventions (e.g. opt out testing in prison, nurse-led interventions in drug treatment centres) but possibly single or few studies for others (e.g. mobile outreach to increase testing for homeless PWID or pharmacy based testing and treatment interventions).
 Sensitivity analyses will also assess whether excluding studies with high risk of bias (e.g. before and after studies) influences our findings.

 The UK costs of each intervention category or intervention type selected for inclusion in the modelling will also be estimated.
 This will be achieved through a number of steps as it is unlikely the necessary information will be available from a single source (e.g. the literature).
 Firstly, resource use will be estimated using a combination of information from the ODNs, through a questionnaire and follow-up conversations with individuals involved in testing in each setting in the ODN, to capture the inventions that are performed, the way in which these interventions are designed (e.g. how testing is delivered and by whom), and the resource use associated with each intervention.
 Where interventions also include providing treatment after diagnosis, then information on the treatment regimen, who is involved in treatment follow up or monitoring, and the intervals between these visits will also be collected.
-If the primary data collected from the ODNs are not sufficient, or if it is not possible to estimate the cost associated with testing from this data, then we will utilise a literature search by revisiting the relevant articles / abstracts identified in the literature review of outcome data, and also contacting the authors if required.
+If the primary data collected from the ODNs are not sufficient, or if it is not possible to estimate the cost associated with testing from this data, then we will perform a literature search to identify studies which have performed a costing analysis of hepatitis C testing service.
+We will also contact the authors for additional information on costs if required.
 If relevant resource use information cannot be identified using either of these two approaches, then assumptions will be made using expert opinion.
 Where necessary, NHS and social care unit cost information will be used to value the resources (60, 61), supplemented by information from the ODNs and the literature if required (see Table 2).
 Using these estimated resource use and cost estimates, we will produce a template for the estimated resources needed and associated costs of each type of intervention.
 Sampling bounds will be associated around these cost estimates based on whether there is uncertainty